qizongtai/LINE1_gemomic_alignment_and_clustering/README.md

 - 4) Motif enrichment anlaysis of specified transcription factor(s).

 # Instructions
 These scripts are wrapped by a master perl script.
 Download all the scripts in one folder and run the warpper perl script 'L1_bar_wrapperV3.pl'.
+Note: the prefix of the output name is from the first "-"(hyphen) deliminated input name.

 Usage: `perl L1_bar_wrapperV3.pl <read1.fq> <read2.fq> <barcode> <genome_aligner> <TF_to_scan>`